Tables

 <caption>Title of Table</caption>

-If you use a table that has logical headings, the first row should use the <th> tag instead of the <td> tag
+If you use a table that has logical headers, the header row or column should use the <th> tag instead of the <td> tag.

 Make